intershop/intershop-pwa/docs/guides/hybrid-approach-icm-url-rewriting.md

 # Handle Rewritten ICM URLs in Hybrid Mode

-If the ICM is set up with [URL Rewriting](https://support.intershop.com/kb/index.php/Display/28R955) further modifications are required to run the deployment with the [Hybrid Approach](../concepts/hybrid-approach.md).
+If the ICM is set up with [URL Rewriting](https://support.intershop.com/kb/index.php/Display/28R955), further modifications are required to run the deployment with the [Hybrid Approach](../concepts/hybrid-approach.md).

-The examples in this guide follow the default example for ICM URL Rewriting.
+The examples in this guide follow the default example for ICM URL rewriting.
 In particular we want to focus on the following two examples:

 - Product Detail Pages of the ICM